kweku461/pos-system-/README.md

 - **Inventory** — stock levels with low-stock alerts, restock (add) and update (set exact) flows.
 - **Customers** — CRUD plus loyalty points (earned automatically at ₵10 = 1 point, manually adjustable).
 - **Analytics** — revenue over time, sales trend, payment-method breakdown, top products, weekly/monthly/yearly ranges.

+## Role-Based Authentication and User Roles

+The system uses JWT-based authentication with role-based access control to determine what each user can see and do.
+When a user logs in, the backend validates their credentials and issues a token that includes their role.
+That token is then used by both the frontend and backend to protect pages and API routes.

+### How authentication works
+- A user signs in with their email and password.
+- The backend verifies the credentials and generates a JWT.
+- The token contains the user’s role, which is used to determine access permissions.
+- Protected routes require a valid token, and certain routes also require specific roles.

+### Actors and their interaction in the system

+#### Admin
+The Admin is the highest-level user in the system.
+They have full access to the POS platform and can manage core operations such as products, inventory, customers, sales, and analytics.
+The Admin is responsible for overseeing the overall system and controlling access to important features.

+#### Manager
+The Manager acts as the operational lead of the store.
+They can access most business functions, including sales, inventory, customers, and analytics, to supervise daily activities and support store operations.
+Managers have broad access, but they do not have the same full administrative control as the Admin.

+#### Cashier
+The Cashier is the front-line user who handles day-to-day sales transactions.
+They can process sales and interact with the sales module, but they do not have access to higher-level administrative features such as products, inventory management, customer administration, or analytics.

+### Access summary
+- **Admin**: full access to the system
+- **Manager**: access to operational and reporting features
+- **Cashier**: access to sales-related features only

+This role-based structure ensures that each actor interacts with the system according to their responsibilities, improving security, organization, and workflow efficiency.

 ## Project Structure